ibm-cloud-docs/vpc/file_storage_vpc_s2s_auth.md

 ```
 {: screen}

-## Creating service-to-service authorization for cross-region replication with the API
+## Creating authorization for cross-region replication with the API
 {: #file-s2s-auth-replication-api}
 {: api}